 - Bachelor’s degree from accredited institution or equivalent

 - Admission requirements include an earned Bachelor’s degree from accredited institution or equivalent in a natural resource discipline and/or at least two biology, two chemistry courses, introduction to plant science and introduction to soil science, or equivalent.

 - ALS 5155 Global Agroecosystems – 3 Credits Fall – Fundamentals of Agroecology and Sustainability

-- ALS 5905 International Research Immersion – 4 Credits Fall/Sring/Summer – Each student must spend from three to six months abroad at one of our Partner Institutions, during which time students are expected to participate in ongoing research at the host institution with resident faculty mentors.
+- ALS 5905 International Research Immersion – 3 Credits Fall/Spring/Summer – Each student must spend some time abroad at one of our Partner Institutions, during which time students are expected to participate in ongoing research at the host institution with resident faculty mentors.
 During this time, the student can enroll in distance education classes offered by the program as well as attend local classes offered by the international institution (at his own costs).
 Following this experience, the student presents a seminar to his/her advisor describing his involvement in the research at the partner institution.